-As it is shown in equation (6), the loss of exergy is increased by the increase of the difference ΔT , but not square as in the case of mixing processes.
+As it is shown in equation (4), the loss of exergy is increased by the increase of the difference, but not square as in the case of mixing processes.

 Applying this technology, the working agent for heating the baking chamber will be the air heated in the heat exchanger.
-This solution is welcome for ovens in which termal agent is debited directly in the baking compartment, as the exhaust gas from the engine can contain drops of oil used to lubricate the engine and can not be debited in the baking chamber because it can contaminate the bread.
+This solution is welcome for ovens in which thermal agent is debited directly in the baking compartment, as the exhaust gas from the engine can contain drops of oil used to lubricate the engine and cannot be debited in the baking chamber because it can contaminate the bread.

 In the exposed technology, are diminished the irreversibility of the process for the preparation of the heat by replacing the mixing process to heat transfer process, with a lower degree of irreversibility.
-The disadvantage of this solution lies in the fact that the heat exchanger can be larger, leading to an incrase in the massiveness in the entire installation.
+The disadvantage of this solution lies in the fact that the heat exchanger can be larger, leading to an increase in the massiveness in the entire installation.

-In case of the ovens tunnel, the thermal agent is not charged directly to the baking chamber, but circulates through the channels made in the walls of the chambre (so they have no contact with the bread), the flue gases discharged from internal combustion engine can be handled the cannels.
-Thus, are totally exhosted the losses of exergy associate with the made process of the heat (fig.3).
-At the same time, it will significantly simplifies the installation by excluding the heat exchanger from its composition, in comparation with the solution described above.
+In case of the ovens tunnel, the thermal agent is not charged directly to the baking chamber, but circulates through the channels made in the walls of the chamber (so they have no contact with the bread), the flue gases discharged from internal combustion engine can be handled the cannels.
+Thus, are totally exhausted the losses of exergy associate with the made process of the heat (fig.3).

-Fig 3.
-Schematic diagram of CHP plant without heat exchanger
+Figure 3.
+Schematic diagram of integrated cogeneration installation without heat exchanger